 - Perform engineering tasks using computer-assisted engineering methods and design software.

-- Performed detailed calculations to ensure that projects were manufactured, constructed, and installed within specific standards and guidelines.
+- Performed detailed calculations to ensure that projects were manufactured, constructed and installed within specific standards and guidelines, reducing risks by 95%.

-- Created project budgets that included materials, construction costs, and labor costs.
-Presented the budgets to the proper parties and adjusted where needed.
+- Presented the budgets to the proper parties and adjusted them where needed.

 - Maintained electrical equipment and instruments to ensure safety and working equipment for each project.

-- Designed electrical systems meant to work in connection with natural lighting or in other ways to minimize the requirement of electrical energy.
+- Designed electrical systems meant to work in connection with natural lighting or in other ways to minimize the requirement for electrical energy.

-- Developed project programs to secure new equipment and perform major repairs when necessary.
+- Developed project programs to secure new equipment and perform major repairs when necessary, improving productivity by 35%.